 We haven’t done this specific idea at our house, but my mom did one year and let me tell you.
 The funny comments and drawings all over the tablecloth was hilarious.
 All PG teasing and silliness.
 I highly recommend the butcher block tablecloth idea.

 Have it set up on Thanksgiving Day or set it up for people to create on throughout the season by hanging it up on a wall.
 Be creative and have fun with it.
-Get specific ideas and details by clicking here.

 11. Hand Painted Pumpkins